 Department of Communication Sciences and Disorders

 The Department of Communication Sciences and Disorders (CSD) is one of eight departments in the College of Education and Professional Studies (COEPS).
-The departmental mission is twofold.
+The department delivers two related programs but with very different missions.
 First, the department provides the academic and clinical preparation for undergraduate students in normal communication processes and introductory skill development in communication disorders.
-Second, the department provides a comprehensive academic and clinical program for graduate students including on-campus and off-site clinical experiences that culminate in the requisite Master’s degree for practice as a state licensed and ASHA certified speech-language pathologist.
+Second, the department provides a comprehensive academic and clinical education program for graduate students including on-campus and off-site clinical experiences that culminate in the requisite Master's degree for practice as a state licensed and ASHA certified speech-language pathologist.

 Graduate Program in Communication Sciences and Disorders